ilectra/durham/docs/hpcdays/workshops.md

 * Funding and resources
 * Accountability and accurate reporting on success of initatives

 But, when this balance tips the wrong way, we can see an unsustainable over-reliance on volunteer-driven initiatives with a lack of institutional buy-in and, ultimately, missed opportunities for driving real and impactful progress.

-Organised by representatives from the Women in High Performance Computing (WHPC) community, this second session will bring the conversation to you!
-In the first part, taking place prior to this on Wednesday, we will host a panel discussion from representatives of the community to discuss getting the balance right as volunteers for EDI efforts in HPC.
+Organised by representatives from the Women in High Performance Computing (WHPC) community, this panel session will emphasise the importance of acknowledging the emotional toll and limitations of volunteer-led EDIA efforts, advocating for honest dialogue and a shift toward collective responsibility and practical strategies for redistributing the work.
+It also calls for a forward-looking approach centred on sustainable, inclusive change.
 Don't worry, we will provide a complete summary, so please come along even if you missed the first session.
-This second session will be a group discussion, finding strategies to address these problems in the day-to-day, and advocate for small tangible changes.
+This second session will be a group discussion, we want to hear your opinions on this issue and work together to find sustainable solutions.

-Finally, in the third part of our session, Mike Simpson (Newcastle University) will lead a focused conversation on mental health around volunteering for EDI initatives.
+Finally, in the third part of our session, Mike Simpson (Newcastle University) will lead a focused conversation on mental health around volunteering for EDI initiatives.
 EDI work is often driven by deeply personal motivations, the emotional weight of this can take a toll and it's important to look after yourself.
 We want to help support you in this as well as advancing our community to improve the state of EDI.

 ### CoSeC
 **Conveners: Stephen Longshaw (UKRI STFC), Damian Jones (UKRI STFC)**